Al-un/learn-nuxt-ts/README.md

 - _16-Feb-2019_: initialisation
 - _18-Feb-2019_: update to meet Nuxt standards (logic moved at components level and each component is tested)
+- _25-Feb-2019_: update Vuex state vs rootState.
+I was confused about rootState typing.
+As Vuex modules are not used here, local state equals root state.

 ## TODO